Stack of five golden Mexican sweet corn cakes drizzled with maple syrup on white plate

 Serving Suggestions for Corn Cakes

-What makes corn cakes so special—besides the crackly edges and tender insides—is how adaptable they are.
+What makes these Mexican sweet corn cakes from scratch so special, besides the crackly edges and tender insides, is how adaptable they are.
 Whether you’re building out a full dinner plate or sneaking bites standing at the stove, these cakes are best served warm, golden, and with something a little extra on top.

 Classic Pairings (Comfort Mode)